 Last week my school received a visit from the Honourable Judith Guichon, the Lieutenant Governor of British Columbia.
 The lieutenant governor the representative of Queen Elizabeth II in BC.
 The visit followed the expected protocols–teachers dressed formally; Her Honour was accompanied by an Aide-de-Camp in full RCMP dress uniform; she entered the assembly in a processional and various other formalities were followed; we sang the national anthem and “God Save the Queen.”

 The Royal Family has an important role.
 Never mind the good that they do through the Royal visits and causes they for which they advocate.
-Even if you take all these significant contributions off the table, they play a significant role just by being royal.
+Even if you take all these significant contributions off the table, they play a significant role by just being royal.

 I do not think that equality is one of those things (like wisdom or happiness) which are good simply in themselves and for their own sakes.
 I think it is in the same class as medicine, which is good because we are ill, or clothes which are good because we are no longer innocent.

 [T]he function of equality is purely protective.
 It is medicine, not food.
 By treating human persons (in judicious defiance of observed facts) as if they were all the same kind of thing [like widgets], we avoid innumerable evils.
 But it is not on this we were meant to live.
-It is idle to say that mean are of equal value.
+It is idle to say that men are of equal value.
 If value is taken in a worldly sense – if we mean that all men are equally useful or beautiful or good or entertaining – then it is nonsense.
 If it means that all are of equal value as immortal souls, then I think it conceals a dangerous error.
 The infinite value of each human soul is not a Christian doctrine.
 God did not die for man because of some value He perceived in him.
 The value of each human soul considered simply in itself, out of relation to God, is zero.
 As St. Paul writes, to have died for valuable men would not have been divine but merely heroic; but God died for sinners.
 He loved us not because we were lovable, but because He is love.
 It may be that He loves all equally – He certainly loved us all to death. . . .
 If there is equality, it is in His love, not us.

-Perhaps the main reason why people argue that the Royals are irrelevant is out of a misplaced allegiance to equality.
-Perhaps not, but as we watch “Downton Abbey” or “The Crown” or the various visits, appearances and events featuring the Royals, it might be a beneficial, even spiritual, discipline to reflect on what all the pomp and circumstance might signify, and how it might bring us toward the truth of who we are in the Kingdom.
+[tweetshare tweet=”The benefit of the Royal Family is that they ground us in reality.
+They are not just a symbol of a faded empire, but of a Creational truth that we are not, in fact, created equal. ” username=”Dryb0nz”]Perhaps the main reason why people argue that the Royals are irrelevant is out of a misplaced allegiance to equality.
+Perhaps not, but as we watch Downton Abbey or The Crown or the various visits, appearances and events featuring the Royals, it might be a beneficial, even spiritual, discipline to reflect on what all the pomp and circumstance might signify, and how it might bring us toward the truth of who we are in the Kingdom.